Bivalent Updated Vaccines

-The monovalent Novavax COVID vaccine is now available as a first booster dose for people who are not able, or are unwilling, to receive an updated mRNA (Pfizer or Moderna) COVID-19 booster.
-You are eligible to receive a Novavax booster dose if:
+- The monovalent Novavax COVID vaccine remains available as a primary series for people ages 12 and older who are not able or are unwilling to receive an updated mRNA (Moderna or Pfizer) Vaccine.

 Schedule an appointment for your convenience to guarantee having your requested vaccine.
-Limited number of walk-ins available at some clinics, while supplies last.
+Walk-ins available at clinics, while supplies last.

 How you can get vaccinated in Clackamas County